3M judge warns of scam targeting veterans in earplug litigation

 The case is In re 3M Combat Arms Earplug Products Liability Litigation, U.S. District Court, Northern District of Florida, No. 19-md-2885.

-For the plaintiffs: Bryan Aylstock of Aylstock, Witkin, Kreis & Overholtz, Christopher Seeger of Seeger Weiss and others
+For the plaintiffs: Bryan Aylstock of Aylstock, Witkin, Kreis & Overholtz; and Christopher Seeger of Seeger Weiss

 Read more: